-- Itching – this can be treated with benadryl by mouth (click on it for dosing), or a variety of over-the-counter itch-stopping products applied directly to the bite.
+- Itching – this can be treated with benadryl by mouth, or a variety of over-the-counter itch-stopping products applied directly to the bite.
 Be careful, these can sting if the bite has been scratched open.
 Pink Calamine lotion or Aveeno anti-itch cream with calamine can be very effective for itching, but be aware that if placed on a bite that has been scratched open, it may increase the chance of scarring.
 Benadryl cream is also available, but should only be used sparingly if you are also giving Benadryl by mouth to avoid overdose.

 - Cut the fingernails – this will decrease the risk of infection being introduced into the bites, and will lessen the chance of scarring.